Is Don Clark Based on a Real Customs Operative?

 Don Clark’s Character is Sketched From the Experiences of Real Officers

 In the series, Don Clark is introduced as a tough, high-level officer in Her Majesty’s Customs and Excise in the United Kingdom.
-He starts recruiting uniformed officers from the department and deploys them into the Beta Project.
-The aim of the project is to infiltrate drug gangs operating in the country and arrest major drug lords who have been active for a long time.
+He begins recruiting uniformed officers from the department and deploying them to the Beta Project.
+The aim of the project is to infiltrate drug networks operating in the country and build cases against long-active targets.
 In the series, Clark also speaks about his own time as an undercover agent.
 In a poignant scene, he has a deep conversation with Guy Stanton and warns him about losing himself to the alter ego he is building.
 Speaking from experience, he helps bring Stanton’s focus back to the mission, which he ultimately completes successfully.

 In real life, creator Neil Forsyth has spoken about how the thriller series draws from real incidents and tells the story of a government undercover project that took place in the 1990s.
 When asked if the characters were based on real life as well, he said that they were more or less similar.
-Stanton’s character is based on a real person, but there have been some creative liberties taken with others.
-He explained that some real individuals have been amalgamated and condensed into single characters to make the story simpler and easier to follow, and the same has been done for Clark’s character as well.
+While Stanton’s character is inspired by a real person, the series takes creative liberties for dramatic effect, particularly by amalgamating other real-life individuals into composite characters like Clark.
+He explained that some real individuals have been condensed into single characters to make the story simpler and easier to follow, and the same has been done with Clark’s character as well.

 Don Clark’s Character is Based Upon Two Former Customs Officers